Aqumen-Tech/aqumenlib/TUTORIAL.md

 as well, and therefore that is a good place to look after you are finished with this tutorial.

+The tutorial is broken into 4 main parts covering modeling the market, managing market conventions and instrument definitions, describing trades and pricers, and finally dealing with risk and other higher level calculations.

+### Modeling the market

 Before you can value trades and securities, you need to model the market in some way.
 Like most modern quant frameworks, AQumen uses an object that collects and encapsulates as much of